Atlas LV-3B: Skin

 Big Joe and MA-1's boosters sported thicker gauge skin on the fuel tank but the LOX tank used the standard D-series missile skin.
 After the loss of the latter vehicle in flight, NASA determined that the standard LOX tank skin was insufficient and requested it be made thicker.
 Atlas 100D would be the first thick-skinned booster delivered while in the meantime, MA-2's booster (67D) which was still a thin-skinned model, had to be equipped with a steel reinforcement band at the interface between the capsule and the booster.
-Under original plans, Atlas 77D was to have been the booster used for MA-3.
+Under the original plans, Atlas 77D was to have been the booster used for MA-3.
 It received its factory rollout inspection in September 1960, but shortly afterwards, the postflight findings for MA-1 came out which led to the thin-skinned 77D being recalled and replaced by 100D.

 The LOX tank skin was thickened still further on MA-7 as the operational Mercury flights carried more equipment and consumables than the R&D ones and capsule weight was growing.

 Guidance

 The vernier solo phase, which would be used on ICBMs to fine-tune the missile velocity after sustainer cutoff, was eliminated from the guidance program in the interest of simplicity as well as improved performance and lift capacity.
 Since orbital flights required an extremely different flight path from missiles, the guidance antennas had to be completely redesigned to ensure maximum signal strength.
 The posigrade rocket motors on the top of the Atlas, designed to push the spent missile away from the warhead, were moved to the Mercury capsule itself.
-This also necessitated adding a fiberglass insulation shield to the LOX tank dome so it wouldn't be ruptured by the rocket motors.
+This also necessitated adding a fiberglass insulation shield to the LOX tank dome so it would not be ruptured by the rocket motors.

 Engine alignment

-A common and normally harmless phenomenon on Atlas vehicles was the tendency of the booster to develop a slight roll in the first few seconds following liftoff due to the autopilot not kicking in yet.
-On a few flights however, the booster developed enough rolling motion to potentially trigger an abort condition if it had been a crewed launch.
+A common and normally harmless phenomenon on Atlas vehicles was the tendency of the booster to develop a slight roll in the first few seconds following liftoff due to the autopilot not yet having started.
+On a few flights, however, the booster developed enough rolling motion to potentially trigger an abort condition if it had been a crewed launch.
 Although some roll was naturally imparted by the Atlas's turbine exhaust, this could not account for the entire problem which instead had more to do with engine alignment.
-Acceptance data from the engine supplier (Rocketdyne) showed that a group of 81 engines had an average roll movement in the same direction of approximately the same magnitude as that experienced in flight.
+Acceptance data from engine supplier Rocketdyne showed that a group of 81 engines had an average roll movement in the same direction of approximately the same magnitude as that experienced in flight.
 Although the acceptance test-stand and flight-experience data on individual engines did not correlate, it was determined that offsetting the alignment of the booster engines could counteract this roll motion and minimize the roll tendency at liftoff.
-After Schirra's Mercury flight did experience momentary roll problems early in the launch, the change was incorporated into Gordon Cooper's booster on MA-9.
+After Schirra's Mercury flight experienced momentary roll problems early in the launch, the change was incorporated into Gordon Cooper's booster on MA-9.